Regr4tor/Regr4tor/README.md

 ## Greetings !

  ‿‿ Call me builderman or telamon , nicknames are welcome aswell ! ‿‿
+ (past names: Pantalone, Kokichi, Vexz, Lone \

 ‿ ‿ im from germany , i can speak german , english and a little bit of french ! ‿‿